MatchPatern/source/README.md

 This is a collection of tools for thinking more clearly, making better decisions, and recognising when something is messing with your head.
 That's it.
 No membership.
 No belief required.
 No guru.
 Just tools that work, built by beings who tested them.

 Everything here does one thing: it helps you see what's actually happening instead of what you've been told is happening.
 If that sounds useful, keep reading.
 If it doesn't, no hard feelings — come back when it does.

+You don’t have to finish this.
+Nibble what serves you.
+Come back later.
+The gaps are where it grows.

 ---